notionparallax/sensicorn/Lab notes/Crowdfunding-research.md

 - refundable
 - platform fees 5%
 - processing fees: 3-5%
-- obly available in
+- only available in
-games, technology, and design categories are most poopular on kickstarter
+games, technology, and design categories are most popular on kickstarter

 - only get money when reached goal
 ### Indiegogo